PhFrilles/DKBase/README.md

-# DKBase - txt file database manager README <<
+# DKBase - text file data handler README <<
-### Last updated: 19/02/2024
+### Last updated: 30/09/2025

 ## OVERVIEW
-DKBase is a database manager revolving around text files.
+DKBase is a text file data handler built in python.
-It can be used to handle multiple databases and is designed to be used in python programs.
+It can be used to handle textfiles that act as databases and is designed to be implemented within other python programs.

 ## CURRENT FEATURES: